IIIF/api/source/api/presentation/3.0/index.md

 An ordered list of Manifests, and/or further Collections.
 Collections allow easy navigation among the Manifests in a hierarchical structure, potentially each with its own descriptive information.

-##### AnnotationPage
+##### Annotation Page
 {: #overview-annotationpage}

-An ordered list of Annotations in a single response, typically associated with a single Canvas, and can be part of an AnnotationCollection.
+An ordered list of Annotations in a single response, typically associated with a single Canvas, and can be part of an Annotation Collection.

 ##### Annotation
 {: #overview-annotation}

-Content resources and commentary are associated with a Canvas via an Annotation.
+Content resources, commentary and other references are associated with a Canvas via Annotations.
 This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of Canvases.
 As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

-##### AnnotationCollection
+##### Annotation Collection
 {: #overview-annotationcollection}

-An ordered list of AnnotationPages.
-AnnotationCollections allow higher level groupings of Annotations to be recorded.
-For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French.
+An ordered list of Annotation Pages.
+Annotation Collections allow higher level groupings of Annotations to be recorded.
+For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.

 ##### Range
 {: #overview-range}

 An ordered list of Canvases, and/or further Ranges.
 Ranges allow Canvases, or parts thereof, to be grouped together in some way.
-This could be for textual reasons, such as to distinguish books, chapters, verses, sections, non-content-bearing pages, the table of contents or similar.
-Equally, physical features might be important such as quires or gatherings, sections that have been added later and so forth.
+This could be for content-based reasons, such as might be described in a table of contents or the set of scenes in a play.
+Equally, physical features might be important such as quires or gatherings, or when recorded music is split across different physical carriers such as two CDs.

 ##  3. Resource Properties